dennis-tra/nebula/README.md

 The `crawl` sub-command starts by connecting to a set of bootstrap nodes and constructing the routing tables (kademlia _k_-buckets) of the remote peers based on their [`PeerIds`](https://docs.libp2p.io/concepts/peer-id/).
-Then `nebula` builds random `PeerIds` with a common prefix length (CPL) and asks each remote peer if they know any peers that are closer to the ones `nebula` just constructed.
+Then `nebula` builds random `PeerIds` with a common prefix length (CPL) and asks each remote peer if they know any peers that are closer to the ones `nebula` just constructed (XOR distance).
 This will effectively yield a list of all `PeerIds` that a peer has in its routing table.
 The process repeats for all found peers until `nebula` does not find any new `PeerIds`.

 This process is heavily inspired by the `basic-crawler` in [libp2p/go-libp2p-kad-dht](https://github.com/libp2p/go-libp2p-kad-dht/tree/master/crawler) from @aschmahmann.

-Every peer that was found is persisted together with its multi-addresses.
+Every peer that was visited is persisted in the database.
+The information includes latency measurements (dial/connect/crawl durations), current set of multi addresses, current agent version and current set of supported protocols.
 If the peer was dialable `nebula` will also create a `session` instance that contains the following information:

 ```go